climbcat/baselayer/README.md

 - Basic memory management structures: General purpose, pool and stack allocators.

-- An array wrapper which add support for Add() Insert() and Remove() to C-style arrays.
+- An array wrapper to C-style arrays, holding the length parameter and adding support for Add(), Insert() and Remove().

-- A wrapper for RNGs found on the web (see random.h for details).
+- A wrapper for random number generation found on the web (see random.h for details).

-These are all not meant as end-all solutions, and intended as light-weight alternatives: Compact, understandable and therefore modifiable.
+Neither are meant to be end-all solutions, but intended as light-weight alternatives: Compact, understandable and therefore modifiable.